Smart Toolhub

 How can I protect $100,000 from inflation over 20 years?

-To protect $100,000 from 3% inflation over 20 years, you need investments that return at least 3% annually.
-Options include Treasury Inflation-Protected Securities (TIPS), I-bonds, diversified stock portfolios, or real estate.
-A balanced portfolio targeting 6–8% returns would significantly grow your real wealth.
+To protect $100,000 from 3% inflation over 20 years, your investments need to return at least 3% annually in real terms.
+Options include Treasury Inflation-Protected Securities (TIPS), I-bonds, diversified stock index funds, or real estate.
+A diversified portfolio targeting 6–8% nominal returns would not only preserve purchasing power but meaningfully grow your real wealth over two decades.